American Institute for Economic Research: Programs and affiliations

 AIER maintains a global network of local chapters called Harwood Salons (previously called the Bastiat Society).
 It partners for events, initiatives, and other programming with the Atlas Network and other groups such as the Free to Choose Network, Young Voices, and several university centers across the country.

+Since 1999, it publishes The Daily Economy online.

 Funding

 AIER owns American Investment Services Inc., an investment advisory firm whose fund was valued at around $285 million in 2020.
 Over half of AIER's funding comes from its investments, but it also receives contributions and foundation grants.
+In 2018 it reportedly received US$68,100 from the Charles Koch Foundation, approximately 3% of AIER's revenue for the year.
 It has partnered with Emergent Order, a public relations company also funded by the Charles Koch Foundation.